In This Article

 One trend continues to take center stage in the rapidly evolving landscape of cannabis: weed carts.
 Short for "cartridges," carts are a compact, convenient consumption method.
 But if you're newer to the market outside of flower, you may wonder: what is a weed cart?

 From the CCELL 510 cartridges to disposables and brand-specific pods like 710 and PAX, the market offers something for everyone.
-Each offers an inhaling experience without combustion-related byproducts, which can be a win for some consumers.
+Each provides an inhaling experience without combustion-related byproducts, which can be a win for some consumers.

 What is a Weed Cart?